Lordwaru/OCR/README.md

 replacing the unrecognized pattern number position with a ?

-on the repo file branch its written to "./data/out.txt"
+on the repo branch "files"

+it takes input from "data/default.txt" and the output its written to "./data/out.txt"

 REST Instrucions

-repo rest branch
+repo dev branch

 exec go run main.go